Feeding offal to dogs and preventing hydatids

 Treat offal before feeding to dogs

-Don't feed offal from livestock (such as sheep, pigs, goats, cattle, deer, horses, llamas and alpacas) to dogs unless you've treated it (to kill the parasite), or it came from a processor with an MPI-registered risk management programme.
+Don't feed offal from livestock (such as sheep, pigs, goats, cattle, deer, horses, llamas, and alpacas) to dogs unless:

-- boiling it for at least 30 minutes
+- boil it for at least 30 minutes, or

-- freezing it to minus 10 degrees Celsius, or colder, and keeping it at that temperature for at least 10 days.
+- freeze it to minus 10°C or colder, and keep it at that temperature for at least 10 days.

 Control your dogs